Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance prices for a Dodge Charger are $1,634 every 12 months including full coverage.
-Comprehensive insurance costs approximately $332 a year, collision insurance costs $582, and liability coverage costs $520.
-A policy with only liability insurance costs as little as $592 a year, and a high-risk policy costs $3,528 or more.
-Teen drivers pay the most at up to $6,168 a year.
+The average auto insurance rates for a Dodge Charger are $1,634 annually for full coverage.
+Comprehensive insurance costs an estimated $332 a year, collision costs $582, and liability insurance is $520.
+Liability-only insurance costs around $592 a year, with high-risk driver insurance costing $3,528 or more.
+Teen drivers cost the most to insure at $6,168 a year or more.

 Average premium for full coverage: $1,634

-Price estimates include $500 deductible amounts, minimum liability limits, and includes medical and UM/UIM coverage.
-Rates include averaging for all 50 U.S. states and Charger trim levels.
+Rate estimates include $500 physical damage deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all states and Charger trim levels.

-These rate differences highlight why it is important to compare rates using their specific location and their own driving history, rather than using price averages.
+The examples above show why it is important to compare rates quotes for a targeted area and their own personal driving habits, rather than relying on price averages.

 Use the form below to get customized rates for your location.